-Applications of chicken grit is applied around entrances and steps along with sand for the roads, main entrances, stop sign areas, and sidewalks.
+Applications of grit are applied around entrances and steps along with sand for the roads, main entrances, stop sign areas, and sidewalks.
 Apply only as needed using minimum quantities.

 Small quantities of deicers and sand are applied to hazard areas.